FlorianWilhelm/the-hatchlor/README.md

 * [EditorConfig]: maintain consistent coding styles for multiple developers,
 * [src-layout]: the actual Python package is kept under a `src` folder avoiding many common errors.

+The template includes a `skeleton.py` with a simple function `fib` that calculates the Fibonacci numbers as demonstration.
+This is tested with `tests/test_skeleton.py` to demonstrate the corresponding features from above.
+As an additional tidbit, `skeleton.py` also features [Typer] to show how `fib` can be exposed as a CLI command.

 ## 💫 Quickstart

 Install the latest [cookiecutter], i.e. >= 1.4, if not installed: